gbohner/coexist/README.md

 We do not account for non-hospital COVID-related deaths.
 Our initial assumption on 01 April was that all people get hospitalised before dying to COVID-19, but recent ONS and media reports challenge this assumption, and will need to be incorporated soon -- a difficult task given the lack of reliable data.

-Finally there are a lot of potential things to consider in terms of potential future policies, and we are looking to quickly implement any ideas that are considered by decision makers, and we hope to provide immediate feedback on their feasibility.
+Many potential future policies are left to consider.
+We are open to quickly implementing any ideas that are considered by policy makers, and we hope to provide immediate feedback on their feasibility.

 For further clarity, we summarised some of the key assumptions in the current implementation, why we did not prioritise a more detailed implementation given our current resources, and how they could be included in the future.